abenson/hostkit/doc/modules.markdown

 - *ERR_MODFAIL*: An error occurred inside the module.
 - *ERR_NOTFOUND*: Something was not found, and the module could not successfully complete.
 - *ERR_LOGFAIL*: Some error occurred in the logging system.
+- *ERR_GENFAIL*: Some other error that does not fit well into the previous categories occurred.
+- *ERR_NOTIMPL*: This function is not implemented yet.

 # Supporting Functions